pythonanywhere/help_pages/articles/Node.md

 -->

 NVM allows you to install and run different versions of node (and to manage and install their "global packages" separately).
-Using it, you can run versions of Node up to 10.16.0 on PythonAnywhere.
-Later versions are, unfortunately not compatible with the way our system works.

 First download the git repo